OfficerClucks/Notes-For-CS-3823/Chapter 1 Notes.md

 - Star: A∗ = {x1x2 . . . xk |k ≥ 0 and each xi ∈ A}.

 Remark: The empty string λ is always a member of A∗, no matter what A is.

+A collection of objects is **closed** under some operation if applying that operation to members of the collection returns an object still in the collection.

+The collection of regular languages is closed under all three of the regular operations.

+Example 6 (Closeness)

+Let the alphabet Σ be the standard 26 letters {a, b, . . . , z}.
+If A = {good, bad} and B = {boy, girl}, then
+A ∪ B = {good, bad, boy, girl},
+A ◦ B = {goodboy, goodgirl, badboy, badgirl}, and
+A∗ = {λ, good, bad, goodgood, goodbad, badgood, badbad, goodgoodgood, goodgoodbad, goodbadgood, goodbadbad, . . . }